woman's hand going through a vertical file cabinet

 Farm Maps Directory for Cabarrus County

-With that said, do not overlook a repository’s digital collection.
 The State Archives of North Carolina does have a Genealogy Vertical Files Collection online.
 [If you research North Carolina ancestors, don’t miss this!]
-So…it is possible to find some online.
+So…it is possible to find some online, but this is the exception and not the norm.

 State Archives of NC Vertical Files Collection